Trisha3662/FIFTEEN-PUZZLE/README.md

 4️⃣ Manhattan Distance (Heuristic)
-Calculates how far tiles are from their correct position Used by AI to decide the best move
+Calculates how far tiles are from their correct position Used by CPU to decide the best move

-5️⃣ AI Logic – A* Algorithm
+5️⃣ CPU Logic – A* Algorithm
 Uses:
 g(n) → number of moves
 h(n) → Manhattan distance